Hamiltonian spite: Doubts about the adaptive nature of spiteful behavior

-Spiteful behaviour in animals
+Spiteful behavior in animals

 Infanticide

 Many animal species exhibit infanticide, i.e. adults tend to kill the eggs or the offspring of conspecifics, even if they do not feed on them (in the absence of cannibalism).
 This form of spitefulness is relatively free from the threat of revenge – provided that the parents and relatives of the target are either weak or far away.
 Infanticide may not be a form of spite as in many cases the loss of offspring to the female brings it back into estrous providing a mating advantage to an infanticidal male.
 This is seen in lions.